Toma1O6/Configuration/README.md

 ## FAQ
 ### Which Minecraft versions will this mod cover?
 This mod will cover everything starting from `1.12.2` and newer.
+However V2 version will be available only for versions starting with 1.16.5

 ### Why won't this mod cover versions before `1.12.2`?
 Because these versions are quite old and not used much anymore.